CrazyGladiator/Clay/README.md

 ## About
 A multipurpose Discord bot that has many features include fun, moderation, autorole, welcome and much more.
-You can invite CLay by using this [link](https://discord.com/api/oauth2/authorize?client_id=922233675981131859&permissions=1548921975&scope=bot).
+You can invite Cay by using this [link](https://discord.com/api/oauth2/authorize?client_id=922233675981131859&permissions=1548921975&scope=bot).
 You can join [Clay's Home](https://discord.gg/ds3JY3b8wy) if you need help.

 ## Features
-CLay has over **100+** commands and more then **8** categories!
+Cay has over **100+** commands and more then **8** categories!

   * **Administration:** A huge amount of settings to customize with commands like `setprefix`, `settings`, and `autorole`
   * **Moderation:** Commands such as `kick`, `ban`, and `mute` to assist your moderator staff